thirtysixpw/pblocks/README.md

 that you can signal to it to update on a relevant event, rather than having it rerun on interval.

+Modules can have **unique** signals to update them only then their value changes instead of having them rerun on interval, which is more efficient.

+To  update  module with update signal *n* (where n can be from 1 to 22) you need to run `pkill -RTMIN+n -x pblocks`.
+Or `kill -m $(pidof -x pblocks)` (where *m*=*n*+34), which is faster.

+## Examples

-For example, the volume module has the update signal 10.
-Thus, running `pkill -x -RTMIN+10 pblocks` will update it.
+To setup the volume module with update signal 10 you need to put `pkill -RTMIN+10 -x pblocks` command along side your volume bindings, so module will update only when volume changes, instead of constantly checking it's value.

-You can also run `kill -44 $(pidof -x pblocks)` which will have the same effect, but is faster.
-Just add 34 to your typical signal number.

-My volume module *never* updates on its own, instead I have this command run along side my volume shortcuts in dwm to only update it when relevant.

-Note that all modules must have different signal numbers.
+Run `pblocks -D "xprop -root -set WM_NAME \\\"%bar%\\\""` to update dwm bar with *xprop* instead of *xsetroot*.
+Note that special characters need to be escaped **twice**.

 ## Improvements

 The only notable feature that is lacking at the moment is *clickable modules*.
-It exports `$BLOCK_BUTTON` variable and runs block stript in response to click events to bar, which then can be handled in statusbar scipts.
+It exports `$BLOCK_BUTTON` variable and runs block stript in response to click events to bar, which then can be handled in status bar scipts.
+Any help will be appreciated.

-This seems impossible to implement because in `dwmblocks` and other bars it's done throught use of `sigqueu` and it's handler.
-Any help will be apreciated.

 ## License

-This program is released under the GPLv3 license, which you can find in the [LICENSE](LICENSE) file.
+This program is released under the GPLv3+ license, which you can find in the [LICENSE](LICENSE) file.